Simplestack

 Manually setting up your private network configuration.

-Your virtual machine supports private networking.
-If you have initially set up your virtual machine with a private network selected it works automatically, however, certain changes require a manual configuration.
-For example, when the virtual machine was attached to a private network after it was created.
+Your server supports private networking.
+If you have initially set up your server with a private network selected it works automatically, however, certain changes require a manual configuration.
+For example, when the server was attached to a private network after it was created.

 Choose your Linux version